NaVorro Bowman: Oakland Raiders

-On October 16, 2017, Bowman signed a one-year, $3 million contract with the Oakland Raiders.
-During Week 12 against the Denver Broncos, Bowman intercepted a pass from quarterback Paxton Lynch in the end zone, giving the Raiders their first interception of the year after not having one in their first 11 weeks under defensive coordinator Ken Norton Jr. The Raiders eventually won the game by a score of 21-14.
+During a Week 12 21–14 victory over the Denver Broncos, Bowman recorded seven tackles, a pass deflection, and intercepted a pass from quarterback Paxton Lynch in the end zone, giving the Raiders their first interception of the year after not having one in their first 11 weeks under defensive coordinator Ken Norton Jr. In the next game against the Giants, Bowman had a team-high nine tackles and a fumble recovery in the 24–17 victory.
+The following week against the Chiefs, he recorded a team-high eight tackles, a pass deflection, and his first sack of the season as the Raiders lost on the road by a score of 26–15.